dlh996/uv-k1-k5v3-firmware-custom/tools/unbrick_k5_v1/README.md

 `

 > [!NOTE]
-> For Windows users, you need to run this command or run OpenOCD.exe as an Administrator
+> For Windows users, you must either run this command with administrator privileges or launch OpenOCD.exe as an Administrator.

 https://github.com/user-attachments/assets/a511fdb3-a3a3-4fe1-91cc-31e765221b22